Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Introduction

+\begin{thm}[{Spherical geometry}] Let \(\Gamma\subset\SU(2)\) be one of the binary dihedral, tetrahedral, octahedral, or icosahedral subgroups with $|\Gamma|>8$.
+Regard the quotient $M:=\SU(2)/\Gamma$ as a 3-manifold, and let $v$ denote the $3$-form on $M$ induced by the volume 3-form $v_{S^3}$ on $S^3$.

-\begin{thm} Let $\C P^n$ be equipped with the symplectic $2$-form $\ww_n$ arising from the Fubini--Study metric.
+Then $H_3^{\rm gr}\bigl(\Diff_v(M)\bigr)$ contains a subgroup isomorphic to $\Q/\Z$. \end{thm} \begin{thm}[{Symplectic case}] Let $\C P^n$ be equipped with the symplectic $2$-form $\ww_n$ arising from the Fubini--Study metric.
 Then the third group homology with integer coefficients of each of the following groups contains a subgroup isomorphic to $\Q/\Z$:

 \end{thm}